BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-session.rst

 :Returns: N/A

-This **DELETE** request deletes session with the specified URI.
+This **DELETE** request deletes the session with the specified URI.
 This command

-* closes the Session and removes its JMS objects from the HJB runtime.
+* closes the Session and removes its JMS objects from the HJB runtime application.

   - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

 * is idempotent during the lifetime of the session's connection.
-Once deleted further requests to the same url are ignored.
+Once deleted, subsequent requests to the same url are ignored.
 If the connection is no longer present, it returns a *404 Not Found* response.